 </html>

-- Critical styling works in all clients via inline CSS
+- Critical styling renders everywhere via inline CSS

 - Base typography (font-family, font-size, color)